C2SM/git-course/advanced/slides/slides.md

 Each takes many options.
 Exercise 1 explores the ones worth remembering.

 <!--
-Motivate this with the situation everybody recognises: you open a file, find a line that makes no sense, and want to know who wrote it and why.
+- Motivate with the situation everybody recognises: open a file, find a line that makes no sense, want to know who wrote it and why

-The four commands answer four different questions.
-Say them as questions:
+- The four commands answer four different questions - say them as questions:
   - log: what happened?
   - blame: who last touched this line?
   - diff: what is different between these two points?
   - show: what exactly did this one commit do?

-On blame, get ahead of the name: it is for understanding, not for finding someone to blame.
-The commit message it points you to is usually the real prize.
+- On blame, get ahead of the name: it is for understanding, not for finding someone to blame
--->
+  - The commit message it points you to is usually the real prize -->

 ---